In the UK, we are coming up to Remembrance Sunday once again. I must admit, I’ve struggled with this in recent years.

 A hundred years ago, say, for example, in World War One, the average man-in-the-street would not have known about, or would have had a limited view of, world events.
 They would have trusted the judgement of their “betters”, who sent them off to war.

-On to World War Two, and I think is an easy one to justify, in the light of Hitler’s behaviour towards minorities such as Jews, for example.
-Of course, we never found out about the concentration camps until late in the war, but there were signs; there’s no doubt whatsoever that, at best, we were dealing with an intolerant regime from the moment it arrived.
+On to World War Two, and I think is an easier one to justify, in the light of Hitler’s behaviour towards minorities such as Jews, for example.
+Of course, we never found out about the concentration camps until late in the war, but there were signs; there’s no doubt whatsoever that, at best, we were dealing with a malevolent regime from the moment it arrived.
 I suspect I’d have been happy to join up and to do my bit.

-So, growing up as a child, not something you’d spend time pondering.
+So, growing up as a [post WWII] child, not something you’d spend time pondering.

 So it might be OK for me, a mere civilian, to decide that a war might be wrong.
 But what about a serviceman or -woman?
 Is their duty just to do as they are told (ultimately, to obey the will of their political superiors), or do they have a responsibility to decide between right and wrong, just like me?

-It’s probably worth noting at this point that the Nurenburg Trials of WW2 quite clearly stated that “obeying orders” was not a valid defence, although this was in the context of war crimes, rather than just taking part in the war itself.
+It’s probably worth noting at this point that the Nurenburg Trials of WW2 quite clearly stated that “obeying orders” was rejected as a defence, although this was in the context of war crimes, rather than just taking part in the war itself.
 And, if you look at the history of that defence, it is inconsistent at best.